Ranjan-ranju/run-claude-docker/README.md

 The script makes a best effort to forward your Claude authentication into the container session:

-- **Seamless Login**: Your existing Claude authentication is automatically available
+- **Seamless Login**: Your existing Claude authentication is automatically available (after initial setup)
 - **OAuth Preservation**: Maintains your logged-in state and subscription access
 - **Config Merging**: Intelligently merges host Claude configuration with container settings
 - **Permission Bypass**: Automatically enables bypass permissions mode for streamlined operation

-No need to run `claude auth` inside the container - your host authentication is preserved and forwarded automatically.
+**Important:** On your first run, you may need to run `claude /login` inside the container.
+After that initial authentication, your login state is preserved and forwarded automatically for future runs.

 ## Testing the Setup